eersoy93/mysh/README.md

 # mysh
-A Linux shell created for learning.
-(WORK IN PROGRESS!!!)
+A very simple Linux shell created for learning.

 # References